bfut/ReaScripts/README.md

 ```

-## Step sequencer
+## Step sequencer for items
+* bfut_Step sequencer (copy first item on track and fill grid bar under mouse)
-* bfut_Step sequencer (copy first item to current grid division).lua
+* bfut_Step sequencer (copy first item on track to grid bar under mouse).lua
 * bfut_Remove item under mouse cursor (delete).lua

 Copies first item on track under mouse cursor to current grid division under mouse cursor.
 Requires [SWS](http://www.sws-extension.org) extension.

 Add a source media item at the beginning of your target track.
-Set a time selection, e.g. 4 grid divisions on a 1/4 grid setting.
+Set a time selection, e.g. 4 grid bars on a 1/4 grid division setting.
 Hit play.
-As you add and remove media items, try varying the grid settings.
-REAPER's arrange view now behaves like a pattern-based step sequencer.
+As you add and remove media items, REAPER's arrange view now behaves like a pattern-based step sequencer.
+Try adjusting the grid settings.

 How to set up:
-  1) Install both scripts, and SWS.
+  1) Install the scripts, and SWS.
-  2) Open REAPER > Actions > Show action list...
+  2) Open REAPER > Actions > Show action list
-  3) Assign keyboard shortcuts to each script (e.g. ALT+Q, and ALT+W).
+  3) Assign keyboard shortcuts to each script (e.g. SHIFT+Q, SHIFT+A, and SHIFT+D), respectively.
-  4) Holding a key combination, continuously executes the script, respectively.
+  Holding a key combination, continuously executes a script.

 How to use:
-  1) There must be at least one item on the target track.
+  1) There must be at least one item on the track under mouse cursor.
   2) Hover mouse over arrange view.
-  3) Run script "bfut_Step sequencer (copy first item to current grid division)".
+  3) Run the script.

 ## Convert MIDI notes to items